helgadrian-seminar/Intro-to-Signals/README.md

 - Learn how to interrogate a signal using python's scipy and numpy libraries

 ## Do it on your own
-For the two remaining timeseries:
+For the three remaining timeseries:
 - Read in the signal on your own
 - Identify the dominant frequency/period
 - Speculate on what type of process produced each signal